mucsi96/typescript-documentation/example-output/screen-capture.md

 # Screen capture

-## element.takeScreenshot()
+## session.takeScreenshot()

-Takes a screenshot of the visible region encompassed by the bounding rectangle of an element
+Takes a screenshot of the top-level browsing context’s viewport.

 **RETURNS**